ee-uet/UETRV-PCore/README.md

 ## Booting Linux

-Using the same procedure as outlined above, we can simulate the Linux bootup using a prebuilt image (`imem.zip`) available in ./sdk folder.
+Using the same procedure as outlined above, we can simulate the Linux bootup using a prebuilt image (`imem.zip`) available in `./sdk/example-linux/` folder.
 The pre-built Linux image is prepared using `initramfs` based root file system (`rootfs`) and is directly linked into the kernel.
 Furthermore, the Linux/kernel image is linked as a `payload` to the `OpenSBI` that acts as a first-level bootloader.
 The `imem.zip` image contains:
 	- Root file system (`rootfs.cpio`) based on `initramfs` using Busybox 1.33
 	- The Linux (version 6.1.0) with rootfs.cpio linked into the kernel
 	- OpenSBI (ver.
 0.9) based first order bootloader with Linux kernel as payload

 During booting process, the processor starts executing zero-level bootloader from `bmem` and then jumps to first-level bootloader (OpenSBI), which after necessary initializations, hands the control over to the kernel.

-Download and unzip this image and copy it to the following folder.

-	./software/example-linux

-Now run the following command to simulate the Linux booting process using the pre-built image.
+Now run the following command to extract the `imem.txt` to `./sdk/example-linux/` and simulate the Linux booting process using this pre-built image.

     make sim-verilate-linux

-The output is logged to the `uart_logdata.txt` file (available at ./sdk/), with selected logs listed below.
+The output is logged to the `uart_logdata.txt` file (a copy of this log is available in `./sdk/`), with selected logs listed below.

 ```
 OpenSBI v0.9